 The amount of data in retail is growing every day.
-It includes internal data about sales, promotions, and stocks, as well as external, or competitive, data about prices and other market changes.
+It includes internal data about sales, promotions, and stocks, as well as competitive data regarding prices and other market changes.

-To make this data eligible for market analysis, a retailer needs to collect it properly from all available sources, and then clean and structure every data point.
-However, most retailers collect unstructured data from different sources.
-Therefore, it is difficult to use such data for price intelligence or to create a winning pricing strategy.
+To make this data eligible for market analysis, your company needs to collect it properly from all available sources, then clean and structure every data point.
+However, you will likely need to collect unstructured data from different sources.
+This makes it difficult to use the data for price intelligence or to create a successful pricing strategy.

-Retailers’ biggest challenge is to analyze data and obtain insights which they use to compete in the constantly changing market.
-The insights usually cover repricing, promotional activities or assortment: every one of these can transform a business into a retail winner if arranged correctly.
+One of the biggest challenges is to analyze data and obtain necessary insights in order to compete in the constantly changing retail market.
+Insights regarding repricing, promotional activities or assortment can transform your business into a retail winner if analyzed correctly.